PLEASE, NOTE:

 Where do I obtain naturalization records?

-What if my Italian born ancestor never naturalized as a Canadian citizen?
+What if my Italian born ancestor (parent or grandparent) never naturalized as a Canadian citizen?

 When requesting documents which relate to females please ensure the request is made both under the maiden and married last names.